LomiaW/my-listings-api/README.md

-# WEB422 Assignment 1 - Listing API
+# WEB422 Assignment Project - Listings App

 ## Description

-This is a simgple Web API to manage a list of listings.
+This is a simgple Web App to manage a list of listings.
 It is built using Node.js, Express, and MongoDB.

+## Features

+- View all listings
+- Search a single listing

-## Prerequisites
+## Technologies

 - Node.js
 - Express.js
 - MongoDB
 - Mongoose
+- Bootstrap
+- REST API

 ## Installation